chris31415926535/tardis/README.md

     -   We compute each token’s *modified* sentiment, which is a function of its own raw sentiment (if applicable), whether it was all-caps, and the three preceding tokens.
-    -   For each negator in the preceeding 3 tokens, we flip the current token’s valence and multiply by a value less than 1.
+    -   For each negator in the preceding 3 tokens, we flip the current token’s valence and multiply by a value less than 1.
 The default is -0.75.
         -   In other words, sentiment changes direction and becomes more muted.
 “Not bad” is not “bad,” but not as good as “Good.”
-    -   For each modifier in the preceeding 3 tokens, we multiply the current token’s score by the appropriate value to scale sentiment up or down.
+    -   For each modifier in the preceding 3 tokens, we multiply the current token’s score by the appropriate value to scale sentiment up or down.
 Modifiers are attenuated the farther back they are.